libapps/libapps-mirror/README.md

 * [hterm/](./hterm/) is a JS library that provides a terminal emulator.
 It is reasonably fast, reasonably correct, and reasonably portable across browsers.

-* [nassh/](./nassh/) is the Secure Shell Chrome App (currently a "v1.5" app, soon to become a "v2" or platform app) that combines hterm with a NaCl build of OpenSSH to provide a PuTTY-like app for Chrome users.
+* [nassh/](./nassh/) is the Secure Shell Chrome extension that combines hterm with a NaCl build of OpenSSH to provide a PuTTY-like app for Chrome users.

 * [ssh_client/](./ssh_client/) is the NaCl port of OpenSSH.
 It is used by [nassh](./nassh/) to create the Secure Shell App.